blazewalletio/BlazeWallet21-10/README.md

-# 🌈 Arc - Your Financial Arc
+# 🔥 BLAZE Wallet - Ignite Your Crypto Journey

-**Bend money.** Lightning fast crypto wallet with revolutionary design.
+**Set your finances ablaze.** Lightning fast crypto wallet with revolutionary design and DeFi features.

 ---

-## ✨ What is Arc?
+## ✨ What is BLAZE Wallet?

-Arc is not just a crypto wallet - it's your **financial arc**, the bridge between traditional money and the future.
-With Arc, you bend money to your will: instant payments, multi-chain support, and the most beautiful UI you've ever seen in crypto.
+BLAZE Wallet is not just a crypto wallet - it's your **gateway to DeFi**, combining traditional wallet functionality with advanced features like staking, governance, NFT skins, and more.
+With BLAZE, you ignite your financial future: instant payments, multi-chain support, and the most beautiful UI you've ever seen in crypto.

-### Why "Arc"?
+### Why "BLAZE"?

-An arc represents a **journey**, a **path**, a **connection** between two points.
-Arc is your journey to financial freedom, connecting you to the future of money.
+BLAZE represents **speed**, **power**, and **transformation**.
+BLAZE Wallet sets your crypto journey on fire with blazing-fast transactions, burning tokenomics, and a community that's on fire for DeFi innovation.

 ---